Dozens of free web tools and ideas that can pack a technology integration punch and kick those lessons up a notch

 2. Gamify It

-Leveraging gaming mechanics can make learning more fun is probably easier than you think.
-For example, any time you bring competition or levels of achievement to a classroom exercise, you’re gamifying your classroom.
-For example, in one recent assignment in my classroom, I had students search through an interactive computer history timeline for specific facts.
+Leveraging gaming mechanics that can make learning more fun is probably easier than you think.
+Any time you bring competition or levels of achievement to a classroom exercise, you’re adding an element of ‘gamification’.
+For a simple example, in one recent assignment in my classroom, I had students search through an interactive computer history timeline for specific facts.
 The first student to correctly identify a fact (like “what was the first computer bug?”) that I had them seek out “won” for that question!
 Of course, gamification can be leveraged in much richer ways.

 Here’s a variety of resources and ideas for using gaming in the classroom: